SquareGPS/navixy-api/docs/backend-api/getting-started.md

 ### Error handling

 If an error occurs, API returns special error response.
 You can also detect error by checking HTTP response code.
-If it’s not `200 OK`, you should parse and handle response body as an error response.
+If it's not `200 OK`, you should parse and handle response body as an error response.
 In the event of error occurs, the response will be in the following format:
 ```json
 {